Skip to main content

 }

-3. Save the file and reload your browser.
+3. Save the file, and reload the page in your browser.

-5. In the h1 rule, add explicit text centering:
+5. In the h1 rule, add the following bold code:

 h1 {